ajpikul-com/user_bootstrap/README.md

 bin/pasw: helps me control pulse audio a bit with my headset and headphones

 bin/tirc: starts tmux + irssi with a different mouse mode than default for irssi's sake

+gitstep: will allow you to look at commit on by one comparing HEAD to upstream